Stuffed Italian Meatloaf

 Italian meatloaf on a plate with a side of green salad and mashed potatoes.

-How to Make Stuffed Italian Meatloaf
+How to Make this Italian Meatloaf Recipe

 • Meatloaf Mixture: Combine the ground beef, Italian sausage, 1/2 cup marinara sauce, onion, 1/4 cup parmesan cheese, bread crumbs, egg, garlic, Worcestershire, Italian seasoning, and salt.